May 24, 2011

 Despite the lack of a budget agreement, letters from individual Senators to the Senate Appropriations Agriculture Subcommittee, in which they name their spending priorities, are due on Friday, May 27.
 Without a budget and thus without an allocation to work with, though, it will be difficult for Senate appropriators to actually start on bills.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Food Safety, Grants and Programs, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Food Safety, Grants and Programs, Local & Regional Food Systems, Organic, Research, Education & Extension, Rural Development